irtazahashmi/pytspl/README.rst

 Acknowledgements
 ----------------
-The PyTSPL was started in 2024 as an academic open-source project for research purpose
+The PyTSPL was started in 2024 as an academic open-source project for research purposes at Delft University of Technology.